-During the 2018-2019 academic year, the College of Law is pleased to host lawyers from Brazil, the Dominican Republic, India and Jamaica.
+During the 2019-2020 academic year, the College of Law is pleased to host lawyers from Barbados, Brazil, Colombia, Italy, Jamaica and South Korea.

 This program gives our students with a law degree from another nation an understanding of the American legal system and the role of law in the United States.
 Each student will receive personal attention and counseling from a faculty advisor to develop a curriculum to fit their specific needs and goals.